Site Map

 - overall completeness.

-reasons would be that the tape had less of some of the controllable
+secondary reasons would be that the tape had less of some of the controllable

 variables listed below*.
 Cuts, gaps, dropouts and stretches during or